Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Related Work

 \section{Related Work}

-\paragraph{Test-time scaling.} Test-time scaling improves LLM outputs by spending additional inference compute without changing model parameters.
-Prior work broadly falls into (i) \emph{parallel} scaling, which samples multiple candidates and aggregates them~\cite{self-consistency, repeated, parallel1, lets-verify}, (ii) \emph{sequential} scaling, which iteratively refines a trajectory conditioned on intermediate states~\cite{self_refinement, react, s1}, and (iii) \emph{hybrid} scaling, which combines both by maintaining multiple trajectories and selecting among them via tree search~\cite{eta-mcts, Lats, AB-MCTS, mcts_explore}.
-Hybrid approaches often use MCTS/PUCT-style selection~\cite{alphago}, but are typically budget-agnostic: the search policy is fixed and the budget is used mainly for termination.
+\textbf{Test-time scaling.} Test-time scaling improves generation quality of LLMs by allocating additional compute at \emph{inference} time without updating model parameters.
+Prior work broadly falls into three directions: (i) \emph{parallel} scaling, which samples multiple candidates and aggregates or selects among them~\cite{self-consistency,repeated, parallel1,lets-verify,komiyama2026bestofinfinity}, (ii) \emph{sequential} scaling, which iteratively refines a single trajectory based on intermediate states~\cite{self_refinement, react, s1}, and (iii) \emph{hybrid} scaling, which combines both by maintaining multiple trajectories and selecting among them through tree search~\cite{eta-mcts, Lats, AB-MCTS, mcts_explore}.
+Hybrid approaches often use MCTS/PUCT-style selection~\cite{alphago}, but are typically budget-agnostic: the search policy is fixed and the budget is used mainly as a termination condition.

-\paragraph{Reducing search costs.} LiteSearch~\cite{LiteSearch} reduces token usage through pruning and early stopping.
-Unlike our goal of optimizing behavior under a \emph{given} fixed budget, it primarily targets cost reduction and may converge prematurely when the budget still allows further refinement.
+\textbf{Reducing search costs.} LiteSearch~\cite{LiteSearch} reduces token usage through pruning and early stopping.
+While LiteSearch aims to lower inference cost, our goal is to allocate a \emph{given} fixed budget more effectively.
+As a result, early stopping can be suboptimal in our setting, since it may terminate search before the remaining budget is used for further refinement.

-\paragraph{Budget-aware prompting for agents (BATS).} \citet{bats} propose Budget Tracker/BATS for \emph{tool-augmented search agents} under explicit \emph{per-tool call} budgets: remaining budgets are surfaced in the prompt and used to adapt planning and verification in a sequential ReAct-style loop (e.g., ``dig deeper'' vs.\ ``pivot'')~\cite{react}.
-In contrast, BG-MCTS targets \emph{tree-search decoding} under a fixed \emph{output-token} budget and makes the remaining budget ratio ${\rho}$ an explicit input to MCTS decision rules (selection and widening), inducing an automatic exploration-to-completion shift without relying on prompt-level self-regulation.
+\textbf{Budget-aware prompting for agents.} \citet{bats} propose BATS, a budget-aware prompting method for tool-augmented search agents, where remaining per-tool-call budgets are exposed in the prompt to guide planning and verification in a sequential ReAct-style loop~\cite{react}.
+In contrast, \method\ targets \emph{tree-search decoding} under a fixed {output-token} budget: the remaining budget ratio ${\rho}$ is built directly into the MCTS selection and widening rules, inducing an algorithmic shift from exploration to completion rather than relying on prompt-level adaptation.